Euro 2020 final England team news: Kieran Trippier to start in five-man defence against Italy

-Kieran Trippier will be recalled to the England team as part of a five-man defence for the Euro 2020 final against Italy at Wembley.
+Kieran Trippier has been recalled to the England team as part of a five-man defence for the Euro 2020 final against Italy at Wembley.

-England manager Gareth Southgate will make one change to the starting line-up from the semi-final win against Denmark, with Bukayo Saka, who played on the right wing, omitted as a result of the tactical switch.
+Gareth Southgate makes one change to the starting line-up from the semi-final win against Denmark, with Bukayo Saka, who played on the right wing, omitted as a result of the tactical switch.

 Trippier started the European Championship at left-back but was brought on as a late substitute in his regular right-back role in extra-time against the Danes on Wednesday.